 During the months of May and October residents can put out additional yard waste, including grass, leaves and small branches, beside green carts for pick up on their regular collection day.

 Extra yard waste that does not fit inside your green organic cart must:

-- Extra yard waste (grass and leaves) must be place beside your green cart in a proper compostable bag (no sod, dirt).
-Note: most hardware stores and super markets carry large yard bags (most are paper as these are most cost effective)
+- Extra yard waste (grass and leaves) must be placed beside your green cart in a proper compostable bag (no sod, dirt).
+Note: most hardware stores and super markets carry large yard bags (most are paper as these are most cost effective).

 - Branches can either be placed in your green cart or can be bundled and placed beside your cart.

 - All individual branches must be less than 1m (3') long, and must not exceed 7cm (2.8") in diameter.